antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 The most important aspect of a Source Generator isn't what it is, but what it can enable.

 Today, there are three general approaches to inspecting user code and generating information or code based on that analysis used by technologies today: runtime reflection, IL weaving, and juggling MSBuild tasks.
-I'll explain how Source Generators can be an improvement over both approaches.
+Source Generators can be an improvement over each approach.

 Runtime reflection is a powerful technology that was added to .NET a long time ago.
 There are countless scenarios for using it.
 A very common scenario is to perform some analysis of user code when an app starts up and use that data to generate things.